quicwg/multipath/draft-ietf-quic-multipath.md

 Path Identifier:
 : A path identifier which is pre allocated when the Connection ID is generated, which means the current Connection ID can only be used on the corresponding path.

+Sequence Number:
+The sequence number assigned to the connection ID by the sender on the path specified by Path Identifier, encoded as a variable-length integer.

 # Error Codes {#error-codes}